saadl27/PuckoPolis/Scripts_python/Readme.txt

  	-Install python3 (Check "pip" and "Add Python to environment variables" if asked during the installation process)

 	-(for Windows) Type « pip install pyserial» and « pip install matplotlib » in a command line window -(for Mac) Type « pip3 install pyserial» and « pip3 install matplotlib » in a terminal window

+Usage:

+  For TP4:
-	-Run the script plotFFT.py or plotImage.py in the terminal and give to it the com port as argument

-	 example : « python path_to_the_script\plotFFT.py comX » (for Windows)
+	-Run the script plotImage.py in the terminal and give to it the com port as argument example : « python path_to_the_script\plotImage.py comX » (for Windows) or      : « python3 path_to_the_script/plotImage.py /dev/cu.usbmodemXXXX » (for Mac)

+  For TP5:
-	 or      : « python3 path_to_the_script/plotFFT.py /dev/cu.usbmodemXXXX » (for Mac)
+	-Run the script plotFFT.py in the terminal and give to it the com port as argument example : « python path_to_the_script\plotFFT.py comX » (for Windows) or      : « python3 path_to_the_script/plotFFT.py /dev/cu.usbmodemXXXX » (for Mac)